Transition to 64-bit mode

 Conclusion

-This is the end of the fourth part of the Linux kernel booting process.
-If you have any questions or suggestions, ping me on twitter 0xAX, drop me an email or just create an issue.
+This is the end of the third part about Linux kernel insides.
+If you have questions or suggestions, feel free ping me on X - 0xAX, drop me an email, or just create an issue.

 Last updated